-The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 47% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-three percent (53%) disapprove (see trends).
+The Rasmussen Reports daily Presidential Tracking Poll for Thursday shows that 48% of Likely U.S. Voters approve of President Obama's job performance.
+Fifty-one percent (51%) disapprove (see trends).

 Results are updated daily at 9:30 a.m.
 Eastern (sign up for free daily e-mail update).